marczeller/DAI2Chai/README.md

 # DAI2Chai
 Js script automating DAI to Chai conversion.

-The script collect some DAI in a address and automaticaly convert it to CHAI, an interest-bearing token linked to MakerDAO Dai Saving Rate.
+The script collect some DAI or SAI in a address and automaticaly convert it to CHAI, an interest-bearing token linked to MakerDAO Dai Saving Rate.

 then Chai is sent to the address defined for storage *I recommend a Hardware Wallet such as a Ledger*